fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 ---
 {% include markdown/global-references.md %}

-This is a [static](http://en.wikipedia.org/wiki/Static_web_page) website---the content you're reading now is generated once, for all visitors, then presented in the same way each time to each browser request.
-That's slightly different from the current internet norm of generating content as it's requested, possibly on a targeted per-user basis, and probably using a database or some server-side business logic.
+This is a [static](http://en.wikipedia.org/wiki/Static_web_page) website---the content you're reading now is generated once, for all visitors, then presented in the same way each time for each browser request.
+That's slightly different from the (current) internet norm of generating content as it's requested, possibly on a targeted per-user basis, and probably using a database or some server-side business logic.
 Think of Wordpress and its plugins as examples of the latter, while [Pelican](http://blog.getpelican.com), [Jekyll][#jekyll], and [Octopress](http://octopress.org) would be examples of the former[^fn1].

 Even though the back-end mechanics are very different, there's not as much variation in how the site content is written under either approach, since today's websites typically use some kind of [CMS](http://en.wikipedia.org/wiki/Content_management_system) or templating system to create and organise content.
 Just because a website is static it doesn't mean that you're constrained to writing everything in pure, flat HTML[^fn2], any more than a dynamic site would be written as a set of SQL queries.

 The basic goal of a static website is for its content to be *complete* and *universal* at the moment it is turned into HTML for publication---a single set of generated content is all that any client browser ever sees[^fn3].

-This doesn't mean that a *static* site can't be *interactive*, it just means that any interactivity needs to be handled on the client-side, normally using some flavour of JavaScript[^fn4] or similar techniques, based on user interaction.
-However, since client-side interactivity is a fairly standard approach to creating websites at the moment, you'll probably find that the same is true for non-statically generated sites too.)).
+This doesn't mean that a *static* site can't be *interactive*, it just means that any interactivity needs to be handled on the client-side, normally using some flavour of JavaScript[^fn4].
 The 'static' part of the name refers purely to the server-side, the *generation* side[^fn5], although even there any eventually-static content will be built dynamically from a set of templates and page-specific logic[^fn6].
 In other words, the content that is actually served to your browser can still be different from that which I originally write.

 What on earth am I talking about?
 Let's take an example...